MicrosoftDocs/WSL/WSL/troubleshooting.md

 2. `sudo mv resolv.conf resolv.conf.new`
 3. `sudo ln -s ../run/resolvconf/resolv.conf resolv.conf`

-### Cisco Anyconnect VPN issues with WSL2 in NAT mode
+### Cisco Anyconnect VPN issues with WSL in NAT mode

 The Cisco AnyConnect VPN modifies routes in a way which prevents NAT from working.
 There is a workaround: Cisco has some explicit documentation for WSL2 - it is likely the same thing that is needed here.
 [Cisco AnyConnect Secure Mobility Client Administrator Guide, Release 4.10 - Troubleshoot AnyConnect [Cisco AnyConnect Secure Mobility Client] - Cisco](https://www.cisco.com/c/en/us/td/docs/security/vpn_client/anyconnect/anyconnect410/administration/guide/b-anyconnect-admin-guide-4-10/troubleshoot-anyconnect.html#Cisco_Task_in_List_GUI.dita_3a9a8101-f034-4e9b-b24a-486ee47b5e9f)

 ### WSL connectivity issues with VPNs when Mirrored mode is on
 VPNs that we tested and confirmed are incompatible with WSL.
-1. Bitdefender VPN – version 26.0.2.1
+-	"Bitdefender" version 26.0.2.1
-2. OpenVPN – version 2.6.501
+-	"OpenVPN" version 2.6.501
-3. Mcafee Safe Connect – version 2.16.1.124
+-	"Mcafee Safe Connect" version 2.16.1.124

-### Setting up HttpProxy Mirroring in WSL2
+### Setting up HttpProxy Mirroring in WSL
 HTTP/S proxy mirroring is enabled by default.
 It can be disabled setting “AutoProxy=False” in the .wslconfig file.
 If the proxy settings are changed, the WSL instance must be restarted for the proxy settings to take effect.
 Note: A toast will be displayed to the user telling them that the WSL instance must be restarted for the new settings to take effect.
 - PAC Proxy: WSL will configure the setting in Linux by Setting the “WSL_PAC_URL” environment variable.
 Linux does not support PAC proxies by default.
 - Interactions with WSLENV: user defined environment variables take precedence over those specified by this feature.